-A key point to note in closing is that rules R1 through R6 not only bring additional queries into the productive category, but also deliver greater improvement for those already deemed to be productive via the standard prompts of Section~\ref{sec:basic-prompt}.
-Further, to minimize selection overheads, a classifier could be designed to choose the appropriate rule, and this option is examined in Section~\ref{sec:classifier}.
+We note in closing that rules R1 through R6 not only add queries to the productive category, but also deliver greater improvement for those already deemed to be productive via the standard prompts of Section~\ref{sec:basic-prompt}.
+Further, to minimize selection overheads, a classifier could be designed to choose the appropriate rule -- this option is examined in Section~\ref{app:classifier}.